Bwreck9/GiftXzalted/replit.md

 - **Navigation:** Hierarchical navigation with "Back to profiles" button in ProfileDetail and "Back" button in GiftListDetail.
 Clickable logo for homepage navigation and accessible footer with legal links.
 Landing page includes "Need more profiles?
 Check out the profile plans" link to pricing.
 - **Character Limits:** Profile names and list names limited to 20 characters (enforced in frontend maxLength and backend schema validation).
 - **Components:** Reusable UI components for consistent design, Settings gear icons positioned inside list tiles (right side) for list options.
-- **Welcome Experience:** Closeable splash screen explains app features.
+- **Welcome Experience:** Splash screen shows on every app open (not just first time) explaining app features.
 Feature buttons and close button navigate to landing page.
 "Web Search Agent (In development)" displayed.
-Footer button to reopen.
+Footer button to reopen splash.
 - **Mobile-First UX Optimizations (Oct 2025):**
   - Profile cards display clean, condensed layout with only profile name and color badge (no relationship/event subcaptions)
   - Gift idea reasons moved from visible subcaptions to info button popovers for more compact mobile display